Zephyr Catamaran USV Design

 Image 1 Image 2

-This project proposes a catamaran-based design that combines high maneuverability, stability, endurance, and multi-task expansion capabilities.
-Through differential control, fluid optimization, and multi-propulsion system coordination, the design improves navigation efficiency and environmental adaptability.
-Additionally, advanced remote control systems and LiDAR-based SLAM autonomous planning technologies enable precise remote control and environmental perception.
+This project proposes a catamaran-based USV design combining high maneuverability, stability, endurance, and multi-task expansion.
+Advanced remote control and LiDAR-based SLAM enable precise control and environmental perception.

 Innovations